Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 > If you don't have a server, follow our Create a server guide.

-Once we have added the packages, we need a file for our JWT routes.
+Once we have added Kitura-CredentialsJWT, we need a file for our JWT routes.

 Firstly, open your Application.swift file in your default text editor: